IBM-Cloud/docs-services/services/TwilioProgrammableVoice/index.md

    Once complete (and correct), 'Create' the Service.

-1. In the Bluemix Console, select 'Catalog' -> 'Apps' -> 'Cloud Foundry Apps' then select the `SDK for Node.js`.
+1. In the Cloud Console, select 'Catalog' -> 'Apps' -> 'Cloud Foundry Apps' then select the `SDK for Node.js`.
 Name your App something memorable.

 1. With the URL of the newly created App, copy and paste the URL with `/voice`